10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 9. Ask for the sale

-Ultimately, this guide is not about acquiring more friends and followers; it’s about how to use social media to sell because asking for the sale is its focal point.
+Ultimately, this guide is not about acquiring more friends and followers; it’s about using social media to sell because asking for the sale is its focal point.
 It’s time to convert your conversations with prospects to closed deals.
 When you’re trying to close, you have to ask outright for sale.
 It’s not enough to tell people that you’re doing this or that.
-You have to say, ‘Join me’ or ‘Click here to be a part of it.’
-You have to send out e-mails and post plenty of updates on social media.
+You must say, ‘Join me’ or ‘Click here to be a part of it.’
+You have to send e-mails and post numerous social media updates.
 Ask for the sale using a combination of social media platforms and e-mail.
 As much as I believe in the power of social selling, I believe in taking these conversations away from social media.
 Connect with the prospect on social media, then engage on a deeper level with them elsewhere.

 Tip: Gain incremental commitments online, then take the conversation offline.

-What you’re looking to do is to gain a small commitment – something that they can agree to do now that’s relatively easy.
-The idea is, by getting your customers to commit to small things and to follow through on those small things, you’re one step closer to closing those big deals.
+What you’re looking to do is gain a small commitment – something they can agree to do now that’s relatively easy.
+The idea is that getting your customers to commit to small things and follow through on those small things makes you one step closer to closing those big deals.

 10. Get spin-off business

-Once you’ve closed the sale and delivered the product, many people think it’s all over.
-Therefore, they move to the next project, and they never look back.
+Many people think it’s all over once you’ve closed the sale and delivered the product.
+Therefore, they move to the next project and never look back.
 This is a fatal error.
 The end of the project is the beginning of the relationship.
-At this point, it’s time to adjust your goal and to focus on sustainable selling.
+Now, it’s time to adjust your goal and focus on sustainable selling.

 Use introductions and recommendations to get more business.
 Demonstrate how you can support your customers in solving their problems.
 Then establish a partnering relationship.